-IF THE ANSWER TO ANY OF THESE QUESTIONS IS "NO," DON'T DO IT!
+IF THE ANSWER TO ANY OF THESE QUESTIONS IS NOT AN OBVIOUS AND CONFIDENT "YES", DON'T DO IT!

-If you are unsure, ask your supervisor, manager, Human Resources, Labor Relations, BCO, Law Department or call the OpenLine at 1-877-631-0020 for assistance.
+Stop and seek assistance from your supervisor, manager, Human Resources, Labor Relations, BCO, or Law Department, or call the OpenLine at 1-877-631-0020 for assistance.